bradleytaunt/accssible/_posts/2019-01-28-tabbed-content.md

 layout: post
 title: Tabbed content without JavaScript
 description: Quick demo on how build tabular content sections with only CSS
+summary: Learn how to implement tabbed navigation content without the need to use plugins or any kind of JavaScript.
+tags:
+    - css
+    - javascript
 ---

 <style>